paulhalla/github-twitter-elt/README.md

 The only way to get the `load_time` values was join on the `COPY_HISTORY` table view.
 You can find this unconventional pattern in `data-orchestration/dags/dbt/data_community_input`.

-## DBT Documentation
+## dbt Documentation
-The DBT documentation site can be improved.
+The dbt documentation site can be improved.

 ## Local Development
 We could have leveraged tools like [LocalStack](https://localstack.cloud/) to emulate the AWS services for testing.